A functional central limit theorem for weighted occupancy processes of the Karlin model: Introduction

 \section{Introduction}

-The Karlin model is an infinite urn scheme where the sampling frequencies $p_j, j\in\N$ decay at a polynomial rate $p_j\sim C j^{-1/\alpha}$ (possibly with a multiplicative slowly varying function) for some parameter $\alpha\in(0,1)$.
 The infinite urn scheme has been a classical model in probability theory, dating back at least to the 1960s in the works of \citet{bahadur60number}, \citet{darling67some} and \citet{karlin67central}.
+In particular, Darling and Karlin first considered frequencies decaying polynomially, that is, the sampling frequencies $(p_j)_{j\in\N}$ of the infinite urn model satisfy $p_j = L(j) j^{-1/\alpha}$ for some slowly varying function $L$ at infinity and some parameter $\alpha\in(0,1]$.
+They also examined the case when $p_j$ decays faster than any polynomial rates (for a precise definition, see \eqref{eq:RV} below with $\alpha=0$).
+For these cases, Karlin established central limit theorems for various statistics, and therefore the model with such frequencies has been sometimes referred to as the Karlin model (although his seminal paper investigated other frequencies as well).

-Among many statistics of interest, Karlin established central limit theorems for the so-called occupancy and odd-occupancy processes when the sampling frequencies decay at a polynomial rate.
+Among many statistics of interest, Karlin established central limit theorems for the so-called occupancy and odd-occupancy processes.
 If we let $D_{n,j}$ denote the number of urns with exactly $j$ balls after the first $n$ rounds of sampling, then these are the counting processes \equh S_n:=\summ j1n D_{n,j} \qmand S_n^{\rm odd}:=\summ j1n D_{n,j}\inddd{j \rm~is~odd}, n\in\N, \eque respectively.
 See \citet{gnedin07notes} for a survey on the infinite urn schemes.
 Surprisingly, the functional central limit theorems for the Karlin model have not been developed until the last 10 years, even Karlin's results already indicated non-diffusive scaling limits for occupancy and odd-occupancy processes more than half a century ago.
 For functional central limit theorems on statistics of Karlin model and its variations, we mention \citep{durieu16infinite,chebunin16functional,chebunin22functional,durieu20infinite,iksanov22functional,iksanov22small}.
 In particular, in \citep{durieu16infinite} functional central limit theorems for occupancy and odd-occupancy processes have been established.
 Moreover, an additional randomization of the Karlin model was introduced and it was shown that the randomized odd-occupancy process scales to a fractional Brownian motion with Hurst index $H = \alpha/2\in(0,1/2)$.
-This result revealed a connection of the odd-occupancy processes to stochastic processes with long-range dependence \citep{pipiras16long,samorodnitsky16stochastic}.
+This result revealed a connection of the odd-occupancy processes to stochastic processes with long-range dependence \citep{pipiras17long,samorodnitsky16stochastic}.